 College campuses are battlegrounds for the minds and souls of our young people, and many are leaving the Church.
-Nearly 80% of cradle Catholics are no longer Catholic by the time they graduate college.
+Only 10% of Catholic millennials attend Sunday Mass (Sherry Weddell, Forming Intentional Disciples, 2012).
 Students are hungry for truth and meaning but most are not being reached effectively.

 Saint Paul's Outreach (SPO) reaches these students around the country, bringing them back to Christ and the fullness of the Catholic faith.
 We build evangelistic communities that provide a unique quality and depth of formation in the Catholic faith and life.

 Our ministry has produced thousands of alumni who are passionate followers of Christ and who continue to shine His light in the world long after they have graduated.
 They are renewing the Church and evangelizing the culture.

 SPO is a nonprofit corporation with 501(c)(3) status, governed by a Board of Directors under the ecclesiastical vigilance of the Archbishop of St. Paul and Minneapolis.

 To build Catholic communities that awaken faith on campus and form lifelong disciples.